davor-skontra/komorebi-workspace-namer/Readme.md

 Type:
 `wn <new workspace name>`
 And hit enter to rename your currently selected workspace.
 You can also select any option that shows up after you type wn.

-As of version 0.0.2 these are currently generated from tiles of visible windows on the active worskpace.
+These are currently generated from tiles of visible windows on the active worskpace.

+You can also add your own presets in settings which is really useful if you have some often needed names like "Work, Personal, Art, Development etc".

 ### Settings